Zhiozhio/SurfelMapping/README.md

 cd build
 ./load_map [path to the data super dir] [saved map path]
 ```
-click "path mode" then generate new data.
+Click "path mode" and generate novel views as shown and instructed in _loadmap.gif_.
+Then click "Acquire Novel Images" to get new images of those views.

 ## 4. SPADE
 The work in _SPADE_ dir is forked from https://github.com/NVlabs/SPADE.
 We modified the input and some other parts. a _postprocess.py_ is also added for synthesize the GAN generated image and rendered image.
 Please go to original [SPADE](https://github.com/NVlabs/SPADE) to see the training and testing of the code.